BLOCKvIO/web-sdk/README.md

 		console.error(err.message);
 })
 ```

+## Production Support

+The BLOCKv SDK for JavaScript is currently in public **beta**.
+Breaking changes may still be introduced in the coming months.
+This is *important* to consider if you are planning on releasing your application using the JavaScript SDK.

 ## Security Disclosure

 If you believe you have identified a security vulnerability with BLOCKv, you should report it as soon as possible via email to support@blockv.io.
 Please do not post it to a public issue tracker.